microsoft/coyote/docs/_learn/get-started/upgrade-from-psharp.md

 - `RuntimeLogWriter` was renamed to `ActorRuntimeLogWriter`.

 ## Runtime API changes
-- The static runtime factory was renamed from `PSharpRuntime` to `ActorRuntimeFactory`, so you can now do `ActorRuntimeFactory.Create()` to get an actor runtime instance (that can execute state machines).
+- The static runtime factory was renamed from `PSharpRuntime` to `RuntimeFactory`, so you can now do `RuntimeFactory.Create()` to get an actor runtime instance (that can execute state machines).
 - `IMachineRuntime.CreateMachine` was renamed to `IActorRuntime.CreateActor`.
 - The previously deprecated method `IMachineRuntime.CreateMachineAndExecute` has been removed,